 On the rugged stretch of coastline that is the Southern Oregon Coast, it’s possible to kayak in the winter, but call the pros at South Coast Tours, and they’ll let you know what the weather and conditions are looking like that day.
 In the meantime, South Coast Tours offers popular van tours that help visitors explore local breweries, hiking, dining spots and other activities.

 Winter festivals on the Coast are truly unique, highlighting the quirkiness of each region.
-In the quaint and gorgeous town of Yachats, the geology of the region is on display at its seventh-annual Yachats Agate Festival (Jan.
-18-19, 2020), featuring engaging displays and incredible agate specimens, plus all sorts of local minerals, gems, crystals and fossils.
+In the quaint and gorgeous town of Yachats, the geology of the region is on display at its seventh-annual Yachats Agate Festival, featuring engaging displays and incredible agate specimens, plus all sorts of local minerals, gems, crystals and fossils.
 There will also be special talks and demonstrations.

-On the Southern Oregon Coast, check out Bandon’s Gorse Blossom Festival (February 2020), showcasing films from the Oregon Coast Film Festival on Friday, with a winemakers’ dinner on Saturday, plus wine, beer and seafood from 50 vendors.
+On the Southern Oregon Coast, check out Bandon’s Gorse Blossom Festival, showcasing films from the Oregon Coast Film Festival on Friday, with a winemakers’ dinner on Saturday, plus wine, beer and seafood from 50 vendors.
 Sunday is the fun run, a crab feed and more.
-And each year since 1998, Astoria has hosted its unique and famous FisherPoets Gathering (Feb.
-28-March 1, 2020), combining the sea with prose, poetry and music, attracting widespread accolades and large artists and audiences.
+Astoria hosts its annual FisherPoets Gathering, combining the sea with prose, poetry and music, attracting widespread accolades and large artists and audiences.

-Newport swells with excitement each year for the Newport Seafood & Wine Festival (Feb.
-20-23, 2020) as nearly 25,000 visitors gather inside a 50,000-square-foot tent venue, hosting scores of good people, drinks and food.
+Newport swells with excitement each year for the Newport Seafood & Wine Festival as nearly foodies gather inside a large tent venue to enjoy scores of good people, drinks and food.

-Beer lovers rejoice for the Pouring at the Coast craft beer fest (March 20-22, 2020) at the Seaside Convention Center, featuring more than 30 Oregon breweries, plus wine and local food vendors — starting with a brewers’ dinner and ending with a homebrewers’ contest.
+Beer lovers rejoice for the Pouring at the Coast craft beer fest at the Seaside Convention Center, featuring dozens of Oregon breweries, plus wine and local food vendors — starting with a brewers’ dinner and ending with a homebrewers’ contest.

 If You Go: